 Definitely check those out if you’re not ready to spend your hard-earned cash on these premium ones first.

 My first pick of this list has to be Echoboy for the simple fact that it provides the highest number of different delay- and echo types in one plugin.

 Not only that, but it’s pretty easy to use and it sounds great!

 My second pick would be Tube Delay simply because of its overall character.

-The reason I put the EC-300 Echo Collection on my top 3 list is because it provides you with three different delays and they all sound awesome.
+And last but not least, EC-300 Echo Collection.
+It provides you with three different delays and they all sound awesome.